 Growing Capacity for Living with Change ~ Awakening Self Healing through Connection ~ In Service to Community and the Greater Earth Body

-Rites of Belonging: Adulting at the threshold of uncertainty & change
+2026 Rites of Belonging: Adulting at the threshold of uncertainty & change

 "The times are urgent: let's slow down” -Bayo Akomolafe

-Fasting in wild places is a deep practice of marking various thresholds throughout cultures worldwide.
+Fasting in wild places is a deep practice of marking various thresholds and fortifying service path throughout cultures worldwide.
 In the week long ceremony in Mojave/Paiute land embedded in this journey, you will have an opportunity to mark the initiatory moment you are in with the land, Spirit, and guides as your witness.
-The first 4 moons of the journey are preparing for this fasting time.
+The first 2 moons of the journey are preparing for this fasting time.
 The last 2 moons are strengthening and nourishing that which will anchor you as you step forward in co-creativity with the living myth of your life!
 The sacred technology of fasting and other earth based practices we will explore, clear the way for a life lived upright, sovereign, attuned and expressed.

 We have been called upon to offer our support to a group of humans who are ready to go on a journey together; one that uplifts and enliven the wild caverns of the psyche & soul, the fortitude of the body, and relationship with Spirit in service to the earth and human community.